mutle/neighborhoodwatch-agent/README.markdown

     $ sudo gem install mutle-neighborhoodwatch-agent --source=http://gems.github.com/

-Before you continue, make sure you have an ID for your agent.
+Before continuing, make sure you have an ID for your agent.
 He needs this ID to report to the neighborhood watch.
 To get an ID sign into your NEIGHBORHOODWAT.CH account.
 Go to your [dashboard][1], click the button "Add an agent" and name him.
 Now, click "Add agent" and the new agent will apear in the list above.
 Right beneath the agent name you'll a link "Instructions".
 Click it and you'll open a modal containing your agent's ID.
 Copy it.

 Now that you have an agent ID, give it to your agent.